PatrickKa/Cerial/README.md

 };
 ~~~

-Then invoke `cerial_generate()` in CMake to emit the code for those functions and write it to a
+Then invoke `cerial_generate()` in CMake to emit the specialization into a companion header
-companion header `MyHeader.cerial.hpp`.
-Include the companion header alongside the original to
+`MyHeader.cerial.hpp`.
+Include the companion header alongside the original to enable serialization.
-enable serialization.

 The `cerial_generate()` function is documented in full at the top of
 [`CMake/CerialGenerate.cmake`](CMake/CerialGenerate.cmake).
 For a complete example – the annotation,